by Andrea M. Darcy

 It’s possible you find telling people how you really feel embarrassing.
 But remember, you are paying for therapy.
 And your therapist is trained to handle people’s honest thoughts.
 The very act of trying to have an open conversation with your therapist can be learning curve in communicating that can make all you’ve gone through in the therapy room worth your investment, even if you do decide to leave.

-The right time to change therapists or move on?
+Time to change therapists or move on?

 If you’ve answered the questions above and it seems that your feelings about your therapist could be confused with your feelings about therapy in general, try to keep going.
 Another therapist will likely produce the same effects, meaning you have sabotaged your progress and started again for no good reason.